Dryer Won't Start? All the Easy Fixes You Need to Know

 Replace the Power Cord

-If your dryer’s power cord is damaged or dysfunctional, it could be preventing your dryer from drawing power.
-Check for signs of overheated, loose or shorted wires or melted insulation.
+If the power cord is damaged or dysfunctional, it could be preventing your dryer from drawing power.
+Unplug the dryer, then check for signs of overheated, loose or shorted wires or melted insulation.
 If there are visible signs of damage, replace your power cord.

 shop all power cords